brewchetta/touch-of-invisibility-extension/README.md

 ### Using the Extension

 When you click on the extension icon, you'll be able to toggle the touch of invisibility on and off.
-When toggled on, any element you right-click (or right-click adjacent functionality) will have its visibility set to "hidden".
+When toggled on, any element you click will have its visibility set to "hidden".

-You can press 'z' any number of times while the touch is active to undo the last touches.
+You can return the visibility of elements by pressing 'z' any number of times.
+The touch needs to be active for this to work.
+Touches will be removed in order of last element touched.